Table of Contents

 Overview

-The UNESCO World Heritage Site Everglades National Park is in the southern part of Florida.
-It is a safe place for animals to live.
-More than 360 kinds of birds live in the park, which is over 1.5 million acres huge.
-The Everglades are a must-see for bird lovers, with birds like the beautiful roseate spoonbill and the hard-to-find snail kite.
+The Everglades National Park is in the southern part of Florida.
+It is a UNESCO World Heritage Site.
+Animals can live there without worrying.
+The park is over 1.5 million acres big and is home to more than 360 different kinds of birds.
+Bird fans should go to the Everglades to see birds like the beautiful roseate spoonbill and the hard-to-find snail kite.

 History of the Everglades National Park

-The Calusa and Seminole groups have played a big role in Native American history in this area.
-Over the years, climate change and the growth of cities have both put the Everglades at risk, which makes protection efforts more important than ever.
-Birding tours are a great way to get people to understand how important it is to protect this fragile ecosystem.
+In this area’s Native American past, the Calusa and Seminole groups have been very important.
+Climate change and the growth of towns have both put the Everglades at risk over the years.
+It is now more important than ever to protect them.
+Bird watching walks are a great way to show people how important it is to keep this ecosystem safe.

 Rides & Activities for Bird Enthusiasts